 Furthermore, the Ugandan government states they have the technology to block VPN services, even as companies create more advanced methods of circumventing restrictions.
 So far the laws have resulted in a drop in Internet usage.
 Many other citizens continue to install and use VPN services, sharing their disapproval with hashtags such as #thistaxmustgo.

-If you choose to use a VPN, certain features can make for a better Internet experience in Uganda.
+If you choose to use an Uganda VPN, certain features can make for a better Internet experience in Uganda.
 A quality paid VPN encrypts all of your traffic, which protects your data.
 Every time you go online, your true IP address is masked.
-Instead, it appears as you are logging on to the Internet from a different country.
+Instead, it appears as if you are logging on to the Internet from a different country.
 Changing your location will also allow you to circumvent the social media tax, but be careful.
-Free VPNs in particular do not have strong security measures in place and can be easily detected or tracked by government surveillance.
-Before you install a VPN, make sure to check the features that are offered.
+Free Uganda VPNs in particular do not have strong security measures in place and can be easily detected or tracked by government surveillance.
+Before you install a Uganda VPN, make sure to check the features that are offered.

 Public WiFi Threats

 Uganda is an impoverished nation where the average citizen lives off of less than $1 USD a day.
 In this financial climate, the lure of free Internet is enticing.
 But these are easy places to not only install surveillance, but also for hackers to gain access to your personal information.
-The use of a VPN while on public WiFi will give you further protection against hackers and cybercriminals.
+The use of a Uganda VPN while on public WiFi will give you further protection against hackers and cybercriminals.
 You likely log onto public WiFi hotspots via a mobile device.
 If you decide to use a VPN in Uganda, make sure you also install it onto your phone, tablet, and laptop.